dyang108/fieldly/README.md

 # Document Upload Service

-A modern Flask application for uploading documents to AWS S3 with dataset organization capabilities.
+A modern Flask application for uploading documents with dataset organization capabilities.
+Supports both local storage and AWS S3.
 Built with Flask, Bootstrap 5, and Dropzone.js.

 ## Features